anynone/mmpassword/README.md

 - **Proven cryptography** — Argon2id for key derivation, ChaCha20-Poly1305 for encryption.
 The same algorithms trusted by security professionals worldwide.
 - **Optional Git sync** — Sync your vault through a private Git repository.
 Full version history, conflict resolution included.
 - **Cross-platform** — Native desktop app for Windows, macOS, and Linux.
 - **Free forever** — No subscriptions, no ads, no tracking.
-Fully open-source under MIT license.
+Open-source under the Apache License 2.0.

 ---